Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 Pastinaca sativa

-'Guernsey' is a French heirloom parsnip; it is a nutritious root vegetable with a sweet nut-like flavour.
-Roots are long, very smooth and tapered 30 cm.
-Use in soups and stews, or steamed or baked.
+'Hollow Crown' has a long tapered root to 30 cm, with a shoulder 5 - 8 cm wide.
+It is a nutritious root vegetable with a sweet nut-like flavour.
+Use in soups and stews, steamed or baked.
 The roots become sweeter after exposure to frost.
+Days to harvest: 105.

 Pisum sativum